 In her new series, True Botanicals’ LA-based facial therapist Noelle Simons shares her insider skin-tel for a healthy, happy complexion.
 First up: a simple lymphatic drainage facial you can do at home for instantly de-puffed and radiant skin.

 There is no shortage of at-home skin treatments out there — many of them impressively high-tech.
-But some of my favorite practices are decidedly low-tech, equipment-free, and simply require tapping into our bodies’ natural rhythms.
+But some of our favorite practices are decidedly low-tech, equipment-free, and simply require tapping into our bodies’ natural rhythms.
 Case in point: the lymphatic drainage facial.